 The accounting systems in counties in Oklahoma are organized and operated on a fund basis.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
 Each account within a fund records a more narrowly defined activity that fits within the broader goals of the fund.
-For example, the County General Fund includes accounts for the County Clerk, the Court Clerk, the County Sheriff, and other county offices' expenditures.
+For example, the County General Fund includes accounts for the County Clerk's office, the Court Clerk's office, the County Sheriff's office, and other county offices' expenditures.

-For accounting and financial management, each county has a combination of several distincly different fiscal and accounting entities or funds.
+For accounting and financial management, each county has a combination of several distinctly different fiscal and accounting entities or funds, as shown below.
 Each fund has a separate set of accounts and functions that are independent of other funds and accounts.
 The accounting process in Oklahoma counties uses three broad categories of funds.
+For a complete listing of funds, see the Chart of Accounts.